-Recommendation: On May 23, 2023, the City Council referred to the Budget and Finance Policy Committee to prioritize funding to the vehicle replacement fund to make up the shortfall over time in order to stabilize the fund.
+Recommendation: On May 23, 2023, the City Council referred to the Budget and Finance Policy Committee to prioritize funding to the vehicle replacement fund to

 Contact: Liam Garland, Public Works, (510) 981-6300

 Unscheduled Items

 These items are not scheduled for discussion or action at this meeting.
 The Committee may schedule these items to the Action Calendar of a future Committee meeting.